Skip to main content

 • Use Service Account Credentials: Use the currently logged-in user of the system running WDS to perform WMI discovery.

 • Query domain controller to obtain a list of discovery devices: Select this to hide the Discovery Target(s) field.
-Target(s) discovered in this mode are instead defined by the result of the chosen LDAP Criteria, as returned by the specified Microsoft Windows Active Directory Domain or Domain Directory Server.
-See the Query domain controller section below.
+Targets discovered in this mode are instead defined by the result of the chosen LDAP Criteria, as returned by the specified Microsoft Windows Active Directory Domain or Domain Directory Server.
+See the Query Domain Controller section below.

-Options To Ignore IPs and MAC Addresses
+Options to Ignore IPs and MAC Addresses

 When creating or editing a job, you can configure rules to ignore IP and MAC addresses for that specific job.